CircuitChaos/vtlivesgram/README.md

 ### CLI interface

-The program expects to read data produced by *vlfrx-tools* on its standard input.
+By default, the program expects to read data produced by *vlfrx-tools* on its standard input.
 To test it, you can issue:

 `vtgen -t -r 48000 -s a=1,f=5000 | vtlivesgram`